<?xml version="1.0" encoding="UTF-8"?>

 <title>chemdata:interpreter</title>

-<description>Mass Spectral Interpreter
+<description>Mass Spectrum Interpreter

 Introduction

 New Version – March 2023 (v.
 3.4.5).
 Updated mechanisms and their rates for all fragmentation types (EI, Tandem positive and negative mode).
 This program connects mass spectral peaks to their probable chemical structure origin and can be quickly invoked from the NISTMS program with the F9 key or right mouse button followed by send to MS Interpreter.
-It also enables the display of isotopic envelopes, chemical formula calculations and other related calculat…</description>
+It also enables the display of isotopic envelopes, chemical formula calculations and other related…</description>

 </item>